ttaubert/octoblog/source/_posts/2016-01-14-build-your-own-signal-desktop.markdown

 Remember, Signal Desktop is beta, and completely untested with NW.js.
 If you want to help file bugs, but only after checking that those affect the Chrome App too.
-If you want to fix a bug only occurring with NW.js it's probably best to file a pull request.
+If you want to fix a bug only occurring in the standalone version it's probably best to file a pull request and cross fingers.

+## But what about security?

+Honestly, I don't know.
+I would love to get some more insights from people that know more about NW.js and whether that comes with all the protections Chromium can offer.
+Another interesting question is whether bundling Signal Desktop with NW.js is in any way worse (from a security perspective) than installing it as a Chrome extension.
+If you happen to have an opinion about that, I would love to hear it.